stackedflows/Machine-Learning/README.md

 Note: barracuda 0.7.1

-# Natural-Language-Processing in C#: Bot Basics
+# Natural-Language-Processing in C#: Building a Bot for application

 Making a basic Chat Bot